iamjoncannon/ReactBoil/PEP.md

   },
 ```

-Since I don't have "react" in my PATH namespace, I'm just going to have our library callable as "react."
+Since I don't have "react" in my PATH namespace, I'm just going to have our library available as "react."

-Then, run the command to install our package globally:
+Run the command to install our package globally:

 ```bash
 $: npm install -g ./